-The Quinn School follows a European standard of higher education.
+Most students will be enrolled at the Quinn School, however students who are interested in taking more arts and science courses are welcome to enroll in the Arts and Sciences school.
+UCD follows a European standard of higher education.
 Courses are taught by a series of formal lectures/classes together with a strong emphasis on coursework outside class, including individual project work, group project work, computer skills, library work, and class presentations.
 Students may find they have more free time during the week with less day-to-day homework than they are used to, but professors may expect a great deal more from them on exams.
 The Quinn School uses "Small Group Teaching" in which upper-level class sizes are capped at fifty.
 There will likely be multiple sections of each class.
 Students enrolled in first- or second-year courses at Quinn may be in larger lectures with 200-400 students.
 Three-hour formal examinations in each class are held at the end of each semester.

 Accommodations and Meals

 Program participants will live in on-campus student dormitories with Irish, American and other international students.
 Dormitories are self-catering with a small kitchenette.
 Students are placed in single rooms and bathrooms are shared.
 A brief overview of the residences available can be found here.

 The Merville Student Residences, Belgrove Student Residences, and Roebuck Hall Residence are located on the UCD Belfield campus within a few minutes walk from the Quinn School and the main student cafeteria.
 A small convenience store is located in the ground floor of the Merville complex.
 Students are responsible for their own kitchen goods and bedding.